stronnag/mwptools/docs/manual/docs/Building-with-meson-and-ninja.md

 * FreeBSD: `sudo pw group mod dialer -m $USER`
 * Windows/WSL: Not needed, no serial pass-through.
 Use the [ser2udp](mwp-in-Windows-11---WSL-G.md#serial-device) bridge instead.

-### Legacy

-For now, some of the legacy `Makefiles` remain, and can be used similar to before, e.g. :

-    cd mwptools/src/mwp
-    make && sudo make install

-At some stage, more of the Makefiles will be removed (or just rot into uselessness).

 ## Files built / installed

 ### Default